yanamayzenger/KiteBooker/ProjectProposal.md

 ### Mockups

-Mockups are created using tools like Figma/Canva, focusing on the unique needs of each user type, ensuring ease of use and intuitive navigation.
+Mockups are included in the assets folder.

 ## Data Models